syncfusion-content/uwp-docs/uwp/Rating/Getting-Started.md

 ---
 layout: post
-title: Getting Started with SfRating control for UWP
+title: Getting Started with UWP Rating control | Syncfusion
-description: This section provides a quick tour to initial users on SfRating control for UWP.
+description: Learn here all about getting started with Syncfusion UWP Rating (SfRating) control and more.
 platform: uwp
 control: SfRating
 documentation: ug
 ---

-# Getting Started
+# Getting Started with UWP Rating (SfRating)

 This section explains how to create a group of visual symbols used for rating with `SfRating` control.